juseljuk/IBM-DBA-VA-BAW-RPA/3-BAW/README.md

 We have defined that it the flow will continue depending on what button (Approve or Decline) the user has pressed.
 Based on that decision, we will either run `Success`or `Decline` Script Task to set the variable *data_validated*.

 ### Summary
 Well done!
 You've now explored a few of the basic elements of IBM Business Automation Workflow.
-Feel free to explore the diffrent nodes/activities and options on this workflow.
-Just do not change anything that has already been configured for your convenience :)
+Feel free to explore the different nodes/activities and options on this workflow. _**Just do not change anything**_ that has already been configured for your convenience :)

 [CONTINUE TO THE NEXT LAB](../4-RPA)